rimas-kudelis/macos-keyboard-layouts/README.md

 # Lithuanian keyboard layouts for macOS

-macOS only comes with one keyboard layout for Lithanian, but it's terrible.
+macOS only comes with one keyboard layout for Lithuanian, but it's terrible.
 It requires using a dead key to enter digits or special characters, which is super inconvenient and outright doesn't work in password fields.
 The layout was probably copied over from Windows 95 and remained unchanged since.